AjayKMehta/template-dotnet/README.md

 ## VS Code

 This repo contains `launch.json` and `tasks.json` used to configure debugging and other tasks.
-These files makes use of the [Command Variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) extension to prompt user for build configuration (`Release` or `Debug`) and which test project to launch.
+These files make use of the [Command Variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) extension to prompt the user for build configuration (`Release` or `Debug`) as well as which test project to launch.

 ## .NET